 Other Ways NGINX Can Accelerate Services

-Removing the burden of HTTP Heavy Lifting is only one of the performance‑transforming measures that NGINX can bring to bear on your overloaded application infrastructure.
+Removing the burden of HTTP heavy lifting is only one of the performance‑transforming measures that NGINX can bring to bear on your overloaded application infrastructure.

-NGINX’s HTTP‑caching feature can cache responses from the upstream servers, following the standard cache semantics to control what is cached and for how long.
+NGINX’s HTTP‑caching feature can cache responses from the upstream servers, following standard cache semantics to control what is cached and for how long.
 If several clients request the same resource, NGINX can respond from its cache and not burden upstream servers with duplicate requests.

 Not Your Typical Load Balancer or ADC